You’re confronted with a project scope change. How do you reallocate resources effectively?

 From India, Bangalore

 Firstly, this type of query is out of the scope of this forum.
-This forum is for the HR professionals and not the project professionals.
-Generally, HR professionals do not handle the projects.
+This forum is for HR professionals, not project professionals.
+Generally, HR professionals do not handle projects.

 Even while raising the query, adequate information is not given.
-Confirm to us the following:
+Please confirm the following:

 a) Who is 'You'?
-What is the designation of this person and what is his authority?
+What is the designation of this person, and what is their authority?

 b) What type of project is it?
-Is it IT project, civil construction project or new product development project?
+Is it an IT project, civil construction project, or new product development project?

 d) What resources are at the project manager's disposal?
 What is the additional requirement?
-By what % has the requirement been increased?
+By what percentage has the requirement been increased?

-e) Do the project managers know how to use the project management tools like PERT and CPM?
+e) Do the project managers know how to use project management tools like PERT and CPM?

-g) To what extent the project execution depends on the suppliers, vendors, etc.?
-Because of the project scope change, will there be additional material requirements but suppliers may not be able to supply the material in time?
+g) To what extent does the project execution depend on suppliers, vendors, etc.?
+Due to the project scope change, will there be additional material requirements even if suppliers may not be able to supply the material in time?

 Thanks,